Lawrence E. Schovanec, Ph.D.

 Students are responsible for their academic progress.
 Students seeking assistance with academic progress or experiencing academic difficulty should consult their academic dean and advisor.
-See www.depts.ttu.edu/officialpublications/catalog/_AcademicSupport.php for more information about advising.
+See www.depts.ttu.edu/officialpublications/catalog/_AcademicSupport.php for information about Academic Advising and Support.

 All baccalaureate degrees conferred by Texas Tech University are based on the satisfactory completion of specific authorized degree programs comprised of a minimum of 120 semester hours.
 Requirements for undergraduate degrees are established at three different levels:

 - The university as a whole (Uniform Undergraduate Degree Requirements).

 - The college or area through which the degree is conferred (General Degree Requirements).

 - The particular degree program in which the student is working (Requirements for the Major).

 Students should familiarize themselves with all three sets of requirements that must be fulfilled before the degree is granted.
 Students should consult their academic dean and advisor whenever any question arises concerning academic status or progress.
 Matters specifically requiring the dean’s approval include the following:

 - Concurrent enrollment in Texas Tech University and another institution